-Organised in collaboration with the Sciences Po Law School, ‘Eating Popcorn like a Lawyer’ is a seminar series that seeks to establish a continuous dialogue between the fields of law and film.
-For each instalment we invite a prominent legal scholar to select, discuss and analyse a thought-provoking film.
+Organised in collaboration with the Sciences Po Law School, ‘Eating Popcorn like a Lawyer’ is an online seminar series that seeks to establish a continuous dialogue between the fields of law and film.
+For each installment we invite a prominent legal scholar to discuss and analyse their favourite film(s).

 Participants are asked to watch the film beforehand.
 Information on how to do so will be provided by email after registering.

 The Law and Film team:

 Edward van Daalen (McGill Faculty of Law)

 //eatingpopcornlikealawyer [at] gmail.com">Contact us for more information!